Monday, January 30, 2012

 So why do people lie like this?
 Well, to achieve and maintain power, plain and simple.

-My great-great-grandfather lived in Alabama and had a plantation, and slaves.
+My great-great-grandfather, Col. Robert Thompson, lived in Alabama and had a plantation, and slaves.
 When the war broke out, he put on his resplendent Colonel's uniform and urged his troops to charge Union picket lines, only to be mowed down by Minnie balls and cannon fire.
-He remained in the rear, on his horse.
+He remained in the rear, on his beautiful white horse - he was no fool.

 The troops?
 Mostly poor white farmers, who lived hardscrabble lives and had no dog in the fight.
 They didn't own slaves, but were told that this issue, couched in terms of "State's Rights" was important to them.
-And they died so that wealthy people, like my Great-Great Grandfather could preserve his way of living.
-Poor white farmers are not very bright, and you can sell them with ideas like this - that preserving slavery will somehow benefit them.
+And they died so that wealthy people, like my great-great-grandfather could preserve his way of living.
+Poor white farmers are not very bright, and you can sell them ideas like this - that preserving slavery will somehow benefit them.
 Perhaps a trickle-down argument was used back then.
+It is today.

 Fast-forward 150 years and not much has changed.
 The news reports stories about "Welfare Queens" abusing the system, and it is not hard to convince white folks - facing economic difficulties - that these stories apply to ALL Black people.
 Ronald Reagan used this tactic in the 1980 election to defeat Jimmy Carter.
 But it would take another 20 years and a Democratic President (Bill Clinton) to see real Welfare Reform.